chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/Schematics/Two stage Opamp Test bench/README.md

 # Two Stage OPAMP Design
-This involes obtaing the gain and phase margin of OPAMP
+- This involes obtaing the gain and phase margin of OPAMP
+- You can obtain the Schematics file of the design - [Schematics](https://github.com/chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/blob/main/Schematics/Two%20stage%20Opamp%20Test%20bench/2stageopamptry.sch).

 ## Circuit
 <p align="center">